kamenco/battle/README.md

 This is a one player game.

-Please click on the link below to open the application.
+Screenshot for responsive design.

  ![The game!](outline.png "The outline from ami.responsivedesign")

  ### Welcome to the Battleship game!

+ Please click on the link below to open the application.

  [Battleship](https://battle-d964f125f218.herokuapp.com/)